EXCHANGING BURDENS

 JACK: (Cross arms, step aside, scowl exaggeratedly.)
 Maybe because you’re too busy looking at leaves instead of people!

-LARRY: (Friendly, step forward confidently, extend hand to Jack.)
+TRISTON: (Friendly, step forward confidently, extend hand to Jack.)
 You’re right.
-I’m Larry, these are my brothers, Triston and Mike.
-What’s your name?
+(Pause) I’m Triston, these are my brothers, Larry and Mike.

 JACK: (Frustrated, toss sack on ground; block labeled “Wasted Years” falls out.)
-It’s heavy!
-But it’s mine to carry.
+It is heavy!
+What do you care anyway?
+It’s mine to carry.

 MIKE: (Picks up block, hold block up, turn to audience to show text.)
-What’s “wasted years”?
+What does “wasted years” mean?

-JACK: (Snatches it back) Things I did wrong… regrets… You know, wrong turns we make.
+JACK: (Snatches it back) Hey give that back.
+These are things I did wrong… regrets… You know!
+Wrong turns we make in life.

 MIKE: (Open backpack, pull out large sheet, hold toward audience.)
 I have done a lot of thing wrong too, but my backpack is light.
 Want to see what’s in it?